jeffinnes/obsidian-work-vault/Weekly To-do list.md

 - [ ] Professional Development Activity
 ### Daily Tasks
 - [ ] Update and announce ticket count
+- [ ] Meet with James about the CA12 thing
 - [ ] Backstock Log

 ---